ryukau/OfflineLimiter/README.md

 \mathtt{truepeak} = \max(|x(t)|), \enspace \text{for all} \enspace t \enspace \text{in} \enspace \mathbb{R}.
 $$

 As you can see, sinc interpolation requires infinite length convolution.
 It can't be computed in real-time or in real-life.
 However, we can approximate true peak by using up-sampling with discrete fourier transform (DFT).
-I found this from experiment, but I guess there are some book explains the theory behind it.
+I found this from experiment, but I guess there are some books that explain the theory behind it.
 The idea is that ideal lowpass equation matches to DFT equation.
 Also the use of DFT is the reason this limiter runs offline, not in real-time.
 It has to know all the input beforehand.

 The accuracy of true peak reconstruction depends on how fine grained the up-sampling is.
 I'm not good at math, but it might be written as following.